liamross/developmental/content/blog/my-first-week-of-go/index.md

 - Taken another crack at [Rust](https://www.rust-lang.org/)
 - Started working through
-  [Crafting Interpreters](https://craftinginterpreters.com/) (which has been fantastic, both in the content and writing style.
-Recommend it.)
+  [Crafting Interpreters](https://craftinginterpreters.com/) (which has been fantastic, both in the content and writing style)
-- Taken an actual look at [Svelte](https://svelte.dev/) (not bad, cool approach, so much animation built in!
-But unrelated so I won't mention it again.)
+- Taken an actual look at [Svelte](https://svelte.dev/) (not bad, cool approach, so much animation built in)
 - Tried out [Go](https://golang.org/)

 Until this week, I hadn't written a single line of Go, and had only seen it when